 Having a parent/guardian who abused drugs in the past, being physically abused, and being sexually assaulted all significantly influenced the probability of reporting a mental illness.
 This is consistent with past literature as well.
 Incarcerated women who are either physically or sexually abused in childhood are more likely to report mental health issues.4 Women who experience both forms of trauma are at an increased risk for mental illness and report higher levels of suicide attempts.4 Given the disproportionate number of incarcerated women who experience such trauma, special attention should be placed on this population to ensure proper care.
 The literature also supports the significant finding of the relationship between parental drug abuse and eventual mental illness in their children.21 People who have parents who struggle(d) with addiction are at higher risks of developing anxiety and other mental health issues, compared to those who do not.21

-The aggregated measure of adverse experiences was also statistically significant.
+The total number of adverse experiences was also statistically significant.
 Given that three out of the five trauma types had a significant influence on mental illness, this is unsurprising.
 Aggregating these adverse experiences, however, allowed for a better understanding of the negative cumulative effects that trauma can have on a person.
 There is a growing body of literature supporting that repeated exposures to trauma are associated with depression, anxiety, and substance use disorders.22 These associations appear to be even stronger among people exposed to trauma in childhood.22 Furthermore, incarcerated people experience trauma at far higher rates than the general public.22 This suggests that repeated trauma not only influences mental illness, but also a person’s risk of initial incarceration.22

 Disability was statistically significant when analyzed separate from trauma, with trauma, and as part of the interaction term.
 Past studies have shown a positive relationship between having a disability and mental illness.13 This is likely partially a result of ableism and the stigma that a person with disabilities often must face.15 Furthermore, incarcerated populations have a disproportionate number of people with disabilities.23 This is partially due to the overlap between having a disability and the criminalization of homelessness and poverty.
 For instance, approximately one quarter of people who are homeless have a disability, compared to about 14% of the general population.24,25 Likewise, people who are homeless are 11 times more likely to be incarcerated than people who are not homeless.26 There is clear overlap between the two populations.
 The large odds ratios for disability as a predictor are concurrent with the present literature.
 People incarcerated in jails are more likely to report a disability than people incarcerated in prisons, and people incarcerated in jails are four times more likely to report a disability than the general public.23 Among incarcerated people, a higher proportion of women report having a disability than do men.23